Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Experiments

 \subsection{Synthetic Data}

-We begin with an evaluation of our approach using synthetic data, so that we can control different parameters.
+We begin with an evaluation of our approach using synthetic data.
 We generate length $10000$ vectors $\bv{a}$ and $\bv{b}$, each with $2000$ non-zero entries.
 The ratio of non-zero entries that \emph{overlap}, i.e., are non-zero in both $\bv{a}$ and $\bv{b}$, is adjusted to simulate different practical settings with different levels of \emph{joinability} between tables (see \Cref{sec:apps}).
 The non-zero entries in $\bv{a}$ and $\bv{b}$ are normal random variables with values between $-1$ and $1$, except $10\%$ of entries are chosen randomly as outliers and set to random values between $20$ and $30$.

 Results for varying amounts of overlap are reported in \Cref{fig:InnerProduct_Corr098_Est}.
 They closely align with our theoretical findings: when the overlap is small, the bounds for Weighted MinHash are significantly better than those of linear sketching methods.
-WMH outperforms all other methods for overlap ratio $\leq 10\%$.
+Accordingly, WMH outperforms all other methods for overlap ratio $\leq 10\%$.
 Note that unweighted sampling based sketches also outperform linear sketches for very low overlap ($1\%$).
 But as the overlap increases, the advantage brought about by \Cref{thm:main} over \Cref{fact:jl_result} decreases.
 We can see this in \Cref{fig:InnerProduct_Corr098_Est}(d): at 50\% overlap, the performance of linear sketching is comparable to that of Weighted MinHash.